Alt Text

 The sentinels of the landscape

-The Tree, the landscape double of man
+The Tree, the Landscape Double of Humankind

-The Tree, the long time
+The Tree, the Long Term

 sentinelles

-The Tree, a spatial signal
+The Tree, a Spatial Signal

 The Tree, a perfect architecture